 'The aesthetic draws inspiration from natural materials and handmade elements to evoke a sense of calming simplicity, offering an escape from hectic modern life.
 To achieve this in the home, opt for muted neutral shades and faded pastel hues such as mint and terracotta for a soft nostalgic feel.'

-14. Warm up with deep blue
+22. Warm up with deep blue

 Contrary to popular belief, blue can warm up a scheme, rather than cool it down.
 It just depends on the tone you choose.
-This deep, sumptuous blue creates an inviting, soothing atmosphere in this open plan living room idea.
-Decorate with plenty of wood, including the logs for the fire.

-15. Decorate with a distressed features
+23. Decorate with distressed features

 Create a grown up version of shabby chic decor by mixing a variety of vintage style textures and finishes.

-16. Incorporate modern pieces
+24. Incorporate modern pieces

-18. Build in a library
+26. Build in a library

 Make your country living room idea a place to really unwind and chill out by adding a wall of bookcases to create a mini library.